apache/incubator-taverna-site/content/code/index.md

 [Apache Taverna Maven snapshot repository](http://repository.mygrid.org.uk/artifactory/incubator-snapshot-local/).
 Note that these builds and repository will soon move to Apache.org infrastructure.

+This means that as a developer, you only need to build the repositories you are modifying, as the remaining modules will be retrieved from the Maven repository.
+You will however always need to build the product (command line or workbench) to incorporate your changes.

 ## Taverna Extras

 The separate GitHub group [taverna-extras](https://github.com/taverna-extras) host independent community-submitted plugins for Apache Taverna.